 As a related point, I try to avoid telling myself, "I don't like X", where "X" might be some domain like art history or music theory or fixing car engines in which I haven't taken much interest historically because of little obvious altruistic import.
 By telling myself that I don't like something, I would make that statement become more true, and then I would be closing myself off from a potentially insightful domain of the universe.
 Of course, I don't plan to ever explore much music theory, because I don't think I'll ever decide that it has major altruistic implications, but I think learning a tiny bit (maybe an hour or two) would be worth doing some time at least to make sure there aren't significant insights I'm leaving on the table.

 Sometimes it's difficult to begin studying a topic, because so much is unfamiliar.
 Challenges are fun, but when reading is too difficult, it becomes more of a chore.
 When I was in elementary school, teachers told the classes to pick books to read based on the rule that "if, on a random page, there are more than three words you don't know, then the book is too difficult".
 Obviously a rigid requirement of this kind would be misplaced, but the suggestion underscores a real point that learning is often most fun when gradual.
 Fortunately, the longer you tackle a subject area, the more fun it becomes.
 Eventually you begin to get a handle on the big ideas and can start filling in the gaps.
 Reading becomes more effortless because you grok most of what's being discussed.
 The enjoyment of the subject inspires further learning and thus further expertise, in a feedback cycle.
 In this sense, there's sort of an "escape velocity" for learning.
 If you exert enough effort to become familiar with the topic, then everything else is downhill.
-I've had this experience with, inter alia, neuroscience, philosophy of mind, AI, computer science, and to some extent cosmology.
-While I'm not an expert in any of these fields, I know enough that reading new papers now feels more like "junk food" than like hard work.

 The effects of pigeonholing extend beyond learning.
 Pigeonholing may also affect your ability to change your mind, to think critically, and so on.